Google OnHub

 Google OnHub was a residential wireless router product from Google, Inc. The two variants are manufactured by TP-Link and ASUS.
 Google's official tagline for the product is "We’re streaming and sharing in new ways our old routers were never built to handle.
 Meet OnHub, a router from Google that is built for all the ways you use Wi-Fi."
 In 2016, Google released the Google Wifi router with mesh networking, and combined its functionality and network administration with the OnHub so that OnHub and Google Wifi may both be used interchangeably in mesh networks.

 Google touts the OnHub router as "easy to use and ready for the future" for its intuitive interface.
 According to OnHub specifications, both OnHub models are "Weave Ready" and "Bluetooth Smart Ready".
 The future enablement of these network protocols are possible as OnHub routers have an IEEE 802.15.4 radio antenna and a Bluetooth antenna.
 However, as of July 2020, the Bluetooth and 802.15.4 functionality have not been enabled.

-OnHub routers have a dual-core 1.4 GHz CPU, 1GB RAM, and 4GB flash storage.
+OnHub routers have a dual-core 1.4 GHz CPU, 1 GB RAM, and 4 GB flash storage.
 Like Google Wifi, the OnHub creates a single SSID for both the 2.4 GHz and 5 GHz bands to simplify the Wi-Fi experience for the end user.
 The OnHub will automatically steer devices to connect to the band with the best connection.

 In December 2021, Google announced that OnHub routers would no longer receive any software or security updates.
 After January 11, 2023, other features would be disabled like updating the Wi-Fi network settings, adding additional Wi-Fi devices, running speed tests, or using Google Assistant.